-MUSI 169 Applied Percussion (1/2-hour lesson per week) F;S 1 SH Individual instruction t develop proper technique, cound tone production interation, whither reportain
+MUSI 169 Applied Percussion (1/2-hour lesson per week)

 Individual instruction to develop proper technique, sound, tone production, intonation, rhythm, repertoire and musical expression.
 Repertoire of all styles and periods is selected by the instructor as determined by the ability of the student.